platelminto/parse-torrent-title/README.md

 ## Additions to parse-torrent-name

-Below are the additions that have been made to [/u/divijbindlish's original repo](https://github.com/divijbindlish/parse-torrent-name), including other contributors' work.
-This was initially forked from [here](https://github.com/roidayan/parse-torrent-name/tree/updates), but a lot of extra work has been done since, and given that the original repo is inactive, it was unforked and renamed.
+Below are the additions that have been made to [/u/divijbindlish's original repo](https://github.com/divijbindlish/parse-torrent-name), including other contributors' work. parse-torrent-title was initially forked from [here](https://github.com/roidayan/parse-torrent-name/tree/updates), but a lot of extra work has been done since, and given that the original repo is inactive, it was unforked.

 ### Updates on top of [/u/roidayan's work](https://github.com/roidayan/parse-torrent-name/tree/updates)